• Skip to main content

 For example, a start-up fashion watch company called RumbaTime mailed their watches to style-conscious celebrities.

-Consider sending direct mail to experts in your field also to see if they will try your product and give you an endorsement or testimonial.
+Consider sending direct mail to experts in your field to see if they will try your product and give you an endorsement or testimonial.

 He then provided an interview and testimonial for them to use.